espressomd/espresso/doc/sphinx/installation.rst

 A number of options are available when calling ``make``.
-The most interesting option is probably ``-j num_jobs``, which can be used for parallel compilation on computers that have more than one CPU or core.
-*num_jobs* specifies the maximal number of jobs that will be run.
-Setting *num_jobs* to the number of available processors speeds up the compilation process significantly.
+The most interesting option is probably ``-j num_jobs``, which can be used for parallel compilation. ``num_jobs`` specifies the maximal number of concurrent jobs that will be run.
+Setting ``num_jobs`` to the number of available processors speeds up the compilation process significantly.

 .. _Running es: